1st Street Jetty Surf Stats

 All swells

-The graph describes the range of swells directed at 1st Street Jetty through an average February, based on 2664 NWW3 model predictions since 2007 (values every 3 hours).
-The wave model does not forecast surf and wind right at the shore so we have chosen the most applicable grid node based on what we know about 1st Street Jetty, and at 1st Street Jetty the best grid node is 47 km away (29 miles).
+The rose diagram illustrates the combination of swells directed at 1st Street Jetty through an average July.
+It is based on 3224 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast wind and surf right at the shore so we have chosen the best grid node based on what we know about 1st Street Jetty.
+In this particular case the best grid node is 47 km away (29 miles).
 The rose diagram shows the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing but lacks direction information.
 Five colours illustrate increasing wave sizes.
 Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
-These were forecast only 54% of the time.
-Green and yellow represent increasing swell sizes and red illustrates the highest swells, greater than >3m (>10ft).
+These were forecast only 20% of the time.
+Green and yellow represent increasing swell sizes and largest swells greater than >3m (>10ft) are shown in red.
 In either graph, the area of any colour is proportional to how often that size swell was forecast.
-The diagram indicates that the dominant swell direction, shown by the biggest spokes, was ESE, whereas the the dominant wind blows from the WNW.
-Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from 1st Street Jetty and out to sea.
-We combine these with the no surf category of the bar chart.
-To simplify things we don't show these in the rose diagram.
-Because wind determines whether or not waves are clean enough to surf at 1st Street Jetty, you can view an alternative image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
-In a typical February, swells large enough to cause surfable waves at 1st Street Jetty run for about 46% of the time.
+The diagram indicates that the prevailing swell direction, shown by the biggest spokes, was ESE, whereas the the most common wind blows from the SSW.
+Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from 1st Street Jetty and offshore.
+We group these with the no surf category of the bar chart.
+To simplify things we don't show these in the rose graph.
+Because wind determines whether or not waves are surfable at 1st Street Jetty, you can select a similar diagram that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
+In a typical July, swells large enough to cause good for surfing waves at 1st Street Jetty run for about 80% of the time.